 In St Manchan's church in Boher is a unique 12th century shrine - pictured above.
-It was returned to the church on the 25th May 2014 having been stolen (and recovered within 24 hours) on the Friday of the June bank holiday in 2012.
-This shrine is part of the community and contains the bones of the Saint which are venerated on the 24th January each year.
+This shrine is very much part of the community and contains bones which are venerated on the Saint's day, 24th January each year.
 The shrine is from Lemanaghan Monastic Site.

 There is one full time exhibition centre in Offaly - The Science Centre at Birr Castle.
 The interactive centre reveals the wonders of early photography, engineering and astronomy with a special emphasis on the brilliant design and assembly of the world famous Great Telescope.
 Discover astronomical instruments, cameras, photographs and photographic equipment used by the Third and Fourth Earls and Mary, Countess of Rosse, in the middle and late 1800s.
 Also on display is electrical and engineering equipment originally belonging to Charles Parsons and used in his experiments as well as a large area devoted to the botanical work carried out in the Demesne.

-The newly renovated Tullamore D.E.W.
+The Tullamore D.E.W.
 Visitor Centre has some artefacts associated with the distillery on display at Bury Quay,Tullamore.

 Kingship and Sacrifice - Old Croghan Man